Dianwei Chen

 Published

-- Network Digital Untwinning: Towards Backward Optimization of Digital Twins To appear in IEEE International Conference on Distributed Computing Systems (ICDCS), 2026, Seoul, South Korea, June 22–25. arXiv:2605.00169
+- Network Digital Untwinning: Towards Backward Optimization of Digital Twins 2026 IEEE 46th International Conference on Distributed Computing Systems (ICDCS), Seoul, South Korea, June 22–25. arXiv:2605.00169

 - Reconstructing Physics-Informed Machine Learning for Traffic Flow Modeling: A Multi-Gradient Descent and Pareto Learning Approach Transportation Research Part C: Emerging Technologies, vol. 180, 105344, 2025. arXiv:2505.13241